 - Milk: You must use whole milk to ensure you'll get a creamy and delicious Crema Catalana that sets properly.
-One of the main differences between Crema Catalana and Creme Brulee is the use of milk instead of cream.
-So if you want to use cream, go ahead -- but you might be making the French dessert by accident!

 - Citrus Peel: Another of the key ingredients are lemon and orange peel to flavor the Crema Catalana.
-Make sure to get a piece of the peel (and not just the zest).
+Make sure to get a piece of the peel and not just the zest.

 - Cinnamon: Cinnamon is the final defining characteristic of Crema Catalana.
-In France, you're likely to see vanilla used instead.
-Feel free to substitute once again, though it'll be a French-Spanish hybrid!

 - Egg Yolks: The genius behind this creamy, eggy custard.
 Use the best quality large egg yolks you can find!